NayanYadav533/Assignment-5/README.md

 # ABOUT
 We have implemented customer order record web service with JSON database, in which there are 4 API endpoints as below:<br>
 1. customers/ - This API returns all the customer details present in the database.<br>
 2. customers/{customerId} - This API returns details of customer belongs to customerId.
-It will display customer infromation like name, address, email address, mobile number and number of orders placed by customer. <br>
+It will display customer information like name, address, email address, mobile number and number of orders placed by customer. <br>
 3. customers/{customerId}/orders  - This API returns order details of a customer id.
 It will display order id, total amount, purchase date.<br>
 4. customers/{customerId}/orders/{orderId} - This API returns specific order details of a particular order id.
 It displays order id, total amount, purchase date and all item details.<br>